railsuser2014/openobject-doc-book-en/source/book/5/5_14_Stock/5_14_Stock_advanced.rst

    *Managing the paths from one location to another in a product form*

-This will enable you to configure logistics rules individually for each product.
+This will let you configure logistics rules individually for each product.
 For example, when a specific product arrives in stores it can automatically be sent to quality control.
 In this case it must be configured with rules on the product form.
 The fields that make up those rules are: